ModeShape/modeshape-examples/modeshape-spring-example/README.md

 based on which one of the following actions can be performed

-1. Show children - displays the children of node located at "Parent Absolute Path"
+1. Load nodes - displays the children of node located at "Parent Absolute Path"
-2. Add Node - add a new child with the given name under the node located at "Parent Absolute Path"
+2. New node - add a new child with the given name under the node located at "Parent Absolute Path"

 The ModeShape project
 ---------------------